 Instructions

-- Cut the pumpkin, peel (optional) and remove the seeds.
-Then dice into bite-sized chunks.
+- Cut the pumpkin, peel (optional), and remove the seeds.
+Then, dice the pumpkin into bite-sized chunks.
 Peel and chop the onion and mince the garlic.

 - Heat vegetable oil in a pot on medium heat.
 Add onion and roast for about a minute, stirring occasionally.
 Now add the pumpkin and roast for another minute.

 - Remove from the heat and take the bay leaf out.
 Blend the soup using an immersion blender or transfer the soup into a blender and blend until smooth.
-Season with salt and pepper again if needed.
+Season again with salt and pepper if needed, and serve.

 Notes